priyanka25081999/devops-practice/docker/Docker Tasks.md

 **Task-2:**

 Now run the same nginx server from previous assignment but the index.html should be replaced with the file provided (index.html)
+Find the index.html location from official nginx documentation

   * Screenshot is attached - https://github.com/priyanka25081999/devops-practice/blob/main/docker/nginx-webapp-ass2.png